How was Berlin Community Radio started? How did your show appear there?

 What atmosphere on the dance floor do you like the most?

 Intimate and friendly – the main thing is that everyone could feel free, open and do anything they want.

 Tell us about the mix that you did for us.

 I tried to accommodate many different rhythms in it, so mixing turned out to be quite unique.
-However, I wanted to create a bit dark and mysterious mood.
+I also wanted to create some dark and mysterious mood.
 Many ups and downs can be spotted here, I think that such form is more interesting to be listened to at home.
 Although the mix includes several nostalgic rave tracks, I don’t see any reason to imitate the club atmosphere in podcasts.

 What is rave for you?

 I want it to sound like in Fiorucci Made Me Hardcore short film.

 Do you love playing experimental music at parties?

 Yes, but rather in the beginning of a party or when a chance comes along.
 I really enjoy the moments in the middle of a party, when you can put absolutely non-dance track and it still works – it's magic.

 How did you learn about Cxema?

 One day I came across photos from the party.
 It looked extremely cool.